scchess/Qualimap/doc/workflow.rst

 Exporting results
 -----------------

-The resulting report can be saved to HTML page or PDF document.
+The resulting report along with raw statistics data can be saved to HTML page or PDF document.

 To export results to HTML use a main menu item :menuselection:`File --> Export to HTML`.
 In the dialog window one can select the output folder.
-After clicking :guilabel:`OK` button the web-page, containing analysis results will be saved to the specified directory.
+After clicking :guilabel:`OK` button the web-page, containing analysis results along with raw statistics data will be saved to the specified directory.

 Similarly one can save the report to a PDF document by using a main menu item :menuselection:`File --> Export to PDF`.

+Note that for plots in :ref:`BAM QC <bamqc>` and :ref:`Counts QC <countsqc>` it is also possible to export the underlying raw data using context menu, which can be summoned with right mouse button.

 Using tools
 -----------